Everest 2021 – The Irish Story

 Anyone found breaching the rules by traveling for non-essential purposes will be fined €500 by the Gardai.
 It would appear that if you pay the fine, you are allowed to carry on with your travel.
 I don’t think anyone has traveled from Ireland to Nepal this season, but for anyone doing so, I guess it practically involves budgeting a €500 fine payment on each side and being prepared to break the rules/law?

 So travel from UK or Ireland to Nepal for work (guiding or expedition management for example) is permitted without any issue, but Nepal will require the usual Negative PCR on arrival.
 If you are an elite sportsperson, you can travel to Nepal from UK to compete or train.
 However it is very unlikely that 99% of clients on Everest fall into the Elite Sports category as the vast majority are not professional sportspeople.
-So if most people are not guides and if most people are not professional sportspeople, how are they getting to Nepal from this part of the world?
-Honest answer is I don’t know, but an informed source has advised that some expedition companies are writing letters for clients advising them that they are ’employed’ by the expedition so that they qualify under the ‘work’ category.
+So if most people are not guides and if most people are not professional sportspeople, how are those travelling from UK to Nepal getting there?
+This question seems to only apply to one of the Irish climbers this season.
+Honest answer is I don’t know how they are able to travel around the current ban, but an informed source has advised that some expedition companies may be writing letters for clients advising them that they are ’employed’ by the expedition so that they qualify under the ‘work’ category.
 I cannot categorically say whether that is happening or not, but something is going on because I can easily find a handful of Everest clients on the hill right now who have traveled from locations with active travel bans in place.

 On the Nepalese side, it is hard to understand the logic of or wisdom in doing away with mandatory quarantine on arrival.
 It looks as though all efforts are being made to bring as much tourism and permit revenue into the country as possible during this critical Everest season, which I completely understand from a socio-economic perspective, but in the context of the pandemic including risks posed by B117 or P2 variants (which would be a disaster if they became rampant in Kathmandu), the actions of the government seem perplexing and concerning in a country with little or no testing or track-and-trace.
 But what is done is done, so I will have my fingers crossed for a good outcome here.
 To the expedition teams and clients who played by the rules (both departure and arrival) and went over and above to protect the locals and their colleagues and teammates, well done and have a great expedition.